smeetinc/alx-system_engineering-devops/0x00-shell_basics/README.md

-copy only new html files to parent directory move files with uppercase name to tmp/u remove files ending with ~ create three dictories within one another forming a tree architecture
+copy only new html files to parent directory move files with uppercase name to tmp/u remove files ending with ~ create three dictories within one another forming a tree architecture List content with commas,hidden files included with directories and sorted.